NetSuite, Implementation, Data Migration

 1. Prepare the CSV import templates

-Export the purchase order detail from QuickBooks, then add the fields NetSuite requires.
+Export the purchase order details from QuickBooks, then add the fields NetSuite requires.
 At a minimum, you will typically need the NetSuite vendor and item on each line.
 Review any additional required fields and add them to your spreadsheet.

 After you finish preparing the file, save a working copy with formulas as an .xlsx.
 Then create a separate tab (or separate file) for the final CSV upload output.